 achilles tendonitis

-Treating the root of the problem
+Treating the root of the problem for an achilles tendon injury

 achilles tendonitisThe Achilles tendon originates from the large calf muscles in the back of the lower leg and attaches to the back of the heel bone.
 Its function is to push your heel up off the ground and to propel you forward.
 Pain can occur along the tendon, that band of tissue just below the calf muscle, or where the tendon attaches to the heel bone.
 The pain can be very disabling, not allowing you to walk or run anymore and or do other activities.
 It may limit the range of motion in your ankle because of the pain.
 You may also notice swelling of the tendon associated with your pain.
 If the back of the heel bone appears enlarged, it may be from the Achilles tendon.
 So even though a heel spur or boney growth on the back of the heel may be noted it is now thought that in many cases the pain is from the tendon.
 These problems are referred to as a Haglund’s deformity or a retrocalcaneal spur.
-This goes against much of conventional medicine as our approach but the high success rate of our treatments that are directed at treating the tendon and not the bone prove otherwise.
+This goes against much of conventional medicine as our approach but the high success rate of our treatments for an achilles tendon injury that are directed at treating the tendon and not the bone prove otherwise.

 Diagnosis